team-mayes/atesa/docs/getting_started.rst

 The Configuration File
 ----------------------

-ATESA comes packaged with a configuration (or "config") file containing the default value for every setting; however, these defaults are set internally to the software and will still be used if the line that sets them is omitted from the configuration file.

-Certain settings should be given regardless of the job type, while others are necessary for only a subset of job types.
+ATESA requires a configuration (or "config") file to define its job type and other behavior.
 Recommendations for each job type as well as detailed documentation of each setting are available on the :ref:`TheConfigFile` page.